cambridge-cares/TheWorldAvatar/Agents/RenewableEnergyAgents/README.md

 Please note the caveats below before attempting to build the service using Docker:

-* The example visualisation within the Docker image will be based on the current content of the `<root>\dtvf_visualisation\queried_data` repository at the point of building the image.
+* The visualisation within the Docker image will be based on the current content of the `<root>\dtvf_visualisation\queried_data` repository at the point of building the image.
 This is also the repository to which all queried data files are written automatically  if the `output.directory` field in the [properties file] is not changed.
 * A connection to the internet is required to contact remote resources and use the mapping libraries.
+[Create a Mapbox API access token] if not done yet and replace <PUT_YOUR_KEY_HERE> with the token in the files Agents/RenewableEnergyAgents/dtvf_visualisation/index.html and Agents/RenewableEnergyAgents/resources/renewable_energy_agents.properties in order for the visualisation to work.
 * At the time of writing, the JS and CSS files comprising the framework are stored within the  visualisation folder (in the `js` and `css` directories).
 In the future, these files will be separated from the data, hosted remotely (perhaps on the kg.cmclinnovations.com site), then imported as remote resources in any visualisation.

 #### 2.2.
 Docker Commands